 Action:

-Once the child’s lawyer has completed the initial investigation and discovery, including interviews with the client, the lawyer should develop a strategy for representation.
+Once the child’s lawyer has completed the initial investigation and discovery, including interviews with the child client, the child’s lawyer should develop a strategy for representation.

 Commentary:

-The strategy may change throughout the case, as the child or parent makes or does not make progress, but the initial theory is important to assist the lawyer in staying focused on the client’s wishes and on what is achievable.
-The theory of the case should inform the lawyer’s preparation for hearings and arguments to the court.
-It should also be used to identify what evidence is needed for hearings and the steps to move the case toward the client’s ultimate goal.
+The strategy may change throughout the case, as the child client or parent makes or does not make progress, but the initial theory is important to assist the child’s lawyer in staying focused on the child client’s wishes and on what is achievable.
+The theory of the case should inform the child’s lawyer’s preparation for hearings and arguments to the court.
+It should also be used to identify what evidence is needed for hearings and the steps to move the case toward the child client’s ultimate goal.

 The child’s lawyer should timely file all pleadings, motions, objections and briefs and research applicable legal issues and advance legal arguments when appropriate.